 Administration Officer Mike Woodhead firstname.lastname@example.org

 The events are organised by the Avalon Marshes Landscape Partnership, its partner organisations, the local community and businesses.
 The festival kicks off with the Avalon Marshes Day on Saturday 12 July.
 This is a day of activities, tours, talks, exhibitions and more based at the Red Brick Building in Glastonbury.
-Following this there will be over a week of events, starting on Friday 18 July, in the wider Avalon Marshes; a great chance to explore, have fun and find out more.
+Following this there will be over a week of events in the wider Avalon Marshes; a great chance to explore, have fun and find out more.
 The Festival will be rounded off with a Wildlife Extravaganza and Family Picnic at Westhay Moor.